 G-Star requires all suppliers to implement the Higg monitoring system.
 If available, suppliers need to provide verified Higg FEM & FSLM assessments.
-Where the verification is not yet available, 4G-Star accepts the self-assessed FSLM together with another accepted third-party audit report.
+In extraordinary circumstances, G-Star is open to accepting other standards.
+However, that needs to be communicated and decided on a case-by-case basis.